hello-SoftLab/hello-SoftLab/README.md

-+ our voluntary and social values come right after our main objective, *we do believe we can offer our knowledge to create simple, but very efficient, softwares to small businesses, non-profit organizations and etc.* **in order to solve their problems** (such as accounting, managing, monitoring, modeling...) **in a creative way.**
++ our voluntary and social values come right after our main objective, *we do believe we can offer our knowledge to create simple, but very efficient, softwares to small businesses, non-profit organizations etc.* **in order to solve their problems** (such as accounting, managing, monitoring, modeling...) **in a creative way.**

 <!--